Florence-Team-8/anomaly-detection-project/README.md

 > Both groups are looking at lessons that are at the beginning of the lessons.

 > Graduates pinging early lessons makes sense.
+Codeup programs range from 4-6 months, and the top accessed lessons are earlier lessons.
+Perhaps alumni needed to look up something that they learned very early on.

+> Both types of lessons accessed contain material that would be used quite frequently in a career.
 #### 7. Which lessons are least accessed?

 The below endpoints have 34 page views each